-for raw data: SFB1287 - File Server

-Computer in the laboratory
+for raw data: Computer in the laboratory

-for analysis data: Researcher's Computer
+for analysis data: Researcher 's Computer

-for further documentation, related code, or software: SFB1287 - File Server Researcher ́s Computer
+for further documentation, related code, or software: Researcher's Computer

-(a) If data is stored on lab or personal computers, please describe the backup strategy.
+- (a) If data is stored on lab or personal computers, please describe the backup strategy. - A backup exists in Dario Paape's personal Dropbox.
+As the work has been accepted for publication as a proceedings paper, the data and analysis code have also been released on OSF.